dougbean/StarboxNet8CoreApiEF/README.md

 The requirements document is a code challange presented to job applications of my former employer.
 I did it to practice and to learn new technologies, such as Angular and React; and to refresh my .NET skills.
 I strive to follow best practices.

-The scripts to create the database tables and to populate them are in the Scripts folder.
+The scripts to create the database tables and to populate them are in the Scripts folder. <br>
 \StarboxLibraryNet8EF\Scripts\starbox-create-tables.sql <br>
 \StarboxLibraryNet8EF\Scripts\starbox-populate-tables.sql